Aryan-Pericharan/F26-ECSE395-axp1295_new/Weekly Project Log/week5.md

     + After that, we worked on setting up the format of our Gantt Chart.
 We laid out the main course deadlines.

     + Adjourned at 2:00pm.
-3. I addedd all the assignment for the semester as well as their deadlines to the Gantt chart
+3. I added all the assignment for the semester as well as their deadlines to the Gantt chart